Penthouse (magazine): Auto racing

 Penthouse sponsors the "1X" car of driver Randy Hannagan in the World of Outlaws sprint car series.
 The magazine previously sponsored cars in the Formula One circuit from the late 1970s to the early 1980s.
 Teams included Hesketh Racing and RAM Racing.

-3D HD porn channel
+Penthouse TV

-January 2011, Penthouse announced the first 3D HD porn channel, which will be available in second quarter 2011.
-They shoot using dual lenses, and it will consist of available Penthouse HD Channel lineup covering over 30 platforms in more than 15 countries.
+January 2011, Penthouse announced the first 3D HD porn channel, to be available from the second quarter of 2011.
+Shot using dual lenses, it would consist of available Penthouse HD Channel lineup covering over 30 platforms in more than 15 countries.
+It was launched on 1 March 2011.

 Wine and spirits

 In January 2015, Penthouse announced its entry into the wine and spirits industry.
 The line of products were to debut at the 2015 Adult Entertainment Expo in Las Vegas.
 Called Libido Libations, the spirits line is distributed by Prestige Imports LLC and produced by The Melchers Group BV.
 The wine offerings are the result of a partnership with California vintner John Crossland and Randal Tomich of the Australian winery Tomich Wines.